jherbage-splunk/splunk-rest-demo/doc/persistent_examples.md

 map structure in other programming languages.

-Depending on the restmap.conf parameters for the rest handler, however, certain attributes may be missing from the dictionary.
+Depending on the restmap.conf parameters for the rest handler, however, certain attributes may be missing from the JSON.
 The user and app context used to invoke the handler will also affect the available attributes.

+The following examples should mimic closely the behavior of the "echo_persistent" handler on a system where this Splunk app is installed.
+This handler simply echoes the original input back as a JSON string; this is a good way to see how the various calling conventions will affect the input your script receives.

 ## Contents
 - [Basic usage](#basic)